Yoric/Numendo-2019/talk.md

 ## Language specifications

-During compilation, if `parameterNames`, `capturedNames` or `hasDirectEval` was proven false, throw `SyntaxError`.
+During *compilation*, if `parameterNames`, `capturedNames` or `hasDirectEval` was proven false, throw `SyntaxError`.

 --

-aka "If the proof is false, reject it."
+aka "If the proof is false, reject it before running."

 ---